Panay: Road

 All the provinces in Panay are interconnected by major inter-provincial roads.
 Iloilo City is served mostly by passenger jeepneys, white metered taxis and tricycles within the city limits.
 The primary transportation vehicle used within Roxas City, Kalibo, San Jose de Buenavista and other cities and municipalities in Panay is the tricycle.
 Travel between cities and municipalities is typically by jeepney, vans and Ceres operated buses.
 In March 2019, the Land Transportation Franchising and Regulatory Board announced the opening of a new Premium Point-to-Point Bus Service in Iloilo City with express bus services to the airports in Cabatuan, Kalibo and Boracay (Caticlan).

 Iloilo is one of the few cities in the Philippines that recently initiated to adopt the mini-bus-like type modern PUJ or modern Jeepneys in contrast to the President Rodrigo Duterte's administration to phase out the old dilapidated jeepneys as the mode of mass public transportation in the Philippines.

-The Iloilo-Capiz-Aklan Expressway is also being proposed, which might reduce travel time between provinces in Panay.
+The Iloilo-Capiz-Aklan Expressway (ICAEx) is also being proposed, which might reduce travel time between provinces in Panay.
 It will connect Iloilo City and Malay, Aklan through Passi City, Roxas City and Kalibo, Aklan.

 Airports

-Panay Island is now served by seven airports (five on the mainland).
+Panay Island is now served by five airports.
 The Iloilo International Airport, located in Cabatuan, Iloilo, serves the general area of Iloilo-Guimaras Metropolitan as well the whole province of Iloilo, and is also considered to be the primary gateway into the region.
 The Kalibo International Airport is one of the two airports serving Boracay, the other being Godofredo P. Ramos Airport (also known as Caticlan Airport) in the municipality of Malay.
 The Roxas Airport is a domestic airport serving the general area of Roxas City and the province of Capiz.
 The Evelio Javier Airport (Antique Airport) is the only airport serving the province of Antique located in San Jose.
 The other, Semirara Airport in Caluya is a municipal airport.